Domestic Violence Charges, Penalties, and More

 Immigration Consequence of a Domestic Violence Plea or Conviction

 Persons that are not citizens of the United States need to be cautious when faced with domestic violence or domestic assault allegations.
 This type of offense can lead to removal proceedings and deportation in some instances.
-MCL 769.4a will NOT protect aliens facing potential immigration consequences based upon an allegation of domestic violence – it is still considered a conviction for immigration purposes.
-It is remarkable how many criminal defense attorneys are not aware that a plea of guilty or no contest that is taken under advisement and eventually dismissed, is still a conviction as far as an immigration court is concerned.
+MCL 769.4a will NOT protect aliens facing potential immigration consequences based upon domestic violence allegations – it is still considered a conviction for immigration purposes.
+It is remarkable how many criminal defense attorneys are unaware that a plea of guilty or no contest taken under advisement and eventually dismissed, is still a conviction as far as an immigration court is concerned.
 A skilled and savvy, aggressive domestic violence attorney can help you avoid potential immigration consequences like deportation or inadmissibility.

 Domestic Violence Probation Conditions

-An individual accused of a domestic violence-related offense should hire an experienced criminal defense attorney immediately to assist him or her.
-As noted, the consequences of such a conviction can affect that person’s freedom, reputation, employment, and relationship with his or her family and children.
+An individual accused of a domestic violence-related offense should immediately hire an experienced, aggressive criminal defense attorney to assist them.
+As noted, the consequences of such a conviction can affect that person’s freedom, reputation, employment, and relationship with their family and children.

 If you are accused of domestic assault or charged with a domestic violence-related offense, please do not hesitate to call one of the most experienced, zealous Michigan domestic violence attorneys with LEWIS & DICKSTEIN, P.L.L.C.